ThePrompter/obsidian/Notes/Cribsheet notes.md

 Pump milk at the same frequency as baby eat.

+Co-sleep is ok, but make sure to de-risk.

-First 3 month, sick is more serious
+First 3 month, sick is more serious.

+Baby can sleep on their own after 4 month.

 Emotional evaluation:
 ![[PXL_20231208_030002112.jpg]]